 Rising Star Award for Young Alumni

-For individuals who are under 35 years of age and who have demonstrated an outstanding level of professional achievement and community involvement since graduating from the University of Melbourne and /or have been recognised by colleagues and peers for their outstanding leadership and impact as global citizens.
+An individual who is under 35 years of age and has demonstrated an outstanding level of professional achievement and community involvement since graduating from the University of Melbourne and/or has been recognised by colleagues and peers for their outstanding leadership and impact as a global citizen.

 Contribution to the Faculty and University Award

 An individual who has made a significant and sustained contribution to the Faculty and University through outstanding leadership, impact on students, research and teaching, engagement or philanthropy.

 Professor Emeritus Margaret M. Manion AO

 MA Bed, PhD (Bryn Mawr) Llitt D (HON) FACE FAHA

 Professor Margaret Manion was presented with the Contribution to the Faculty and University Award for her outstanding and ongoing contribution to the Faculty and University, in particular, her extraordinary international influence in the field of art history.